Posted by Todd Hockenberry ● Jan 23, 2023

 This powerful principle is backed up by the data showing that 70% or more people buy from the first company that is helpful.

 Mind you helping is more than educating.
-Help is active participation in the process of improving their situation and moving them to an improved state.
+Help is active participation in improving their situation and moving them to an improved state.

 Helping people is bound up in your why definition.
 It should be a part of who you and your company are.